 ‘Performance is about engaging with versions of the self, stretching the gaze to see what others see when they look at you.’

-Philippine Hoegen was, until recently, a researcher within the Cultural and Creative Industries research group.
+Philippine Hoegen was a researcher within the Cultural and Creative Industries research group from 2016 until 2020.
 She is also a tutor at St. Joost School of Art & Design and the Master Institute of Visual Cultures.
 Currently Philippine works as an independent artist and researcher.

 Philippine Hoegen is an artist.
 She studied at the Royal Academy of Art in The Hague, the Piet Zwart Institute in Rotterdam and a.pass in Brussels.
 She lives in Brussels.
 In her multi-stranded practice she is concerned with, among other things, the way in which we constantly put versions of ourselves into the world, the strategies and technologies we use to make those versions, and what the existence of those other versions means for our understanding of the self.